 Patients who have suffered any bleeding-related condition after taking Xarelto may be eligible to file a lawsuit for damages related to their treatment.
 Families whose loved one died of a pulmonary embolism, stroke, heart attack or other bleeding-related disorder after taking Xarelto may be eligible for compensation through a medical malpractice claim.

-Julie Johnson Law Represents Victims of Dangerous Drug Injuries
+The Law Office of Julie Johnson Represents Victims of Dangerous Drug Injuries

 There are many dangerous prescription drugs on the market that can cause serious, even fatal side effects even with proper use.
 Failure to warn of adverse effects can result in a lawsuit filed against a doctor, a pharmacy or in most cases, a drug manufacturer.